awsdocs/amazon-dynamodb-developer-guide/doc_source/Scan.md

 ```

 Ordinarily, the AWS CLI handles pagination automatically\.
 However, in this example, the AWS CLI `--page-size` parameter limits the number of items per page\.
 The `--debug` parameter prints low\-level information about requests and responses\.

+**Note**
+Your pagination results will also differ based on the input parameters you pass\.
+Using `aws dynamodb scan --table-name Prices --max-items 1` returns a `NextToken`
+Using `aws dynamodb scan --table-name Prices --limit 1` returns a `LastEvaluatedKey`\.
+Also be aware that using `--starting-token` in particular requires the `NextToken` value\.

 If you run the example, the first response from DynamoDB looks similar to the following\.